-Art & Environment: Youth is a free program open to high school sophomores, juniors and seniors in the central Ohio area.
+Art & Ecology: Youth is a free program open to high school sophomores, juniors and seniors in the central Ohio area.
 Students will learn how artists, scientists, and activists are working to protect our natural environment by meeting and interviewing practicing artists and by visiting environmental research and service sites around central Ohio.
-Students’ research will culminate in final art projects that will be exhibited at the Wexner Center in December 2016.
+Students’ research will culminate in final art projects that will be exhibited at the Wexner Center in December 2017.

 The course is free to those admitted and comes with transportation assistance, free books, and supplies.
 Class is held once per week at the Wexner Center or off-site at field trip locations.
 Regular computer access is essential for students of this course as much of the work is completed online.
 Students must secure parental and teacher approval for school building absence on class days.
 High school course credit is arranged with individual school systems through the State of Ohio’s Flex Credit policy.